zeronejs/zeronejs.github.io/docs/guide/getting-started.md

 After the project is created, it carries a user entity, and this section will help you generate the interface with one click.

 ::: tip
-The generate command reads all *.entity.ts files in the current directory
+The generate command reads [the table structure](https://typeorm.io/#/entities) of all *.entity.ts files in the current directory

 You need to enter this folder
 ```bash